 - 31. The University will make every effort to ensure that the published programme (course) details are complete and up-to-date, but reserves the right to make changes at any time on the recommendation of Senate. - 32.
-Potential Awards covered by these regulations - (a) Honours degree in one or more subject(s); - (b) Ordinary degree; - (c) Honours or Ordinary degree with Recommendation for QTS; - (d) Foundation Degree. - (e) Diploma in Education and Training (DET)
+Potential Awards covered by these regulations - (a) Honours degree in one or more subject(s); - (b) Ordinary degree; - (c) Honours or Ordinary degree with Recommendation for QTS; - (d) Foundation Degree; - (e) Certificate In Education, Training and Skills (equivalent to a Level 5 Diploma in Education and Training); and - (f) Level 4 Certificate in Teaching and Learning.